 They tend to have the face and tail that is more in line with the Pug while the body is the Jack Russell part.
 However, some can have a flatter face than others.

-    Their eyes are always expressive and brown in color.
-Their ears will drop down onto their head and are quite thin compared to other breeds.
+Their eyes are always expressive and brown.
+Their ears will drop down onto their heads and are quite thin compared to other breeds.

 How Big is a Full-Grown Jug?

 When it comes to a full-grown Jug, then you are looking at them being in the same kind of ballpark size as the two parent breeds.